MAST: Multiscale Audio Spectrogram Transformers: Results and Analysis

-Table \ref{table:results} shows the results for both AST and MAST under various settings.
-We show results for all 8 tasks on randomly initialized weights (\emph{random}) without any pre-training, initialized with ImageNet fine-tuned weights, and with further SS-MAST pre-training.
-MAST significantly outperforms AST on all these 3 settings with an average of 3.2\%.
-Additionally, to prove the superiority of SS-MAST in isolation, we pre-train AST with SS-MAST pre-training on LAPE over ImageNet weights.
+Table \ref{table:results} compares the performance of both AST and MAST under various settings.
+We show results for all 8 tasks on randomly initialized weights without any SSL pre-training(\emph{random}), initialized with ImageNet fine-tuned weights (\textit{ImageNet weights}), and with further SS-MAST pre-training (\textit{ImageNet + SS-MAST}).
+MAST significantly outperforms AST on all these 3 settings with an average gain of 3.2\%.
+Additionally, to prove the superiority of SS-MAST in isolation, we pre-train AST with SS-MAST pre-training on AudioSet without ImageNet weights (\textit{SS-MAST}) and also compare both SSL pre-training algorithms with ImageNet weights (\textit{ImageNet + SS-MAST vs ImageNet + SSAST}).
 SS-MAST pre-training achieves an average 1.4\% improvement over SSAST pre-training.
 We do not implement SSAST on MAST as MAST does not maintain equal dimensions in the input and output embedding space.
-Our best performing system is SS-MAST pre-trained on LAPE with our proposed \emph{patch-drop} augmentation, which boosts performance by an average of 0.5\% when not used.
+Our best-performing system is SS-MAST pre-trained on LAPE with our proposed \emph{patch-drop} augmentation, which boosts performance by an average of 0.5\%.